About ALKemist Bio

 Expansion and Growth

-After modification, the T cells are grown and multiplied in large numbers, creating a significant population of TCR-T cells that are now programmed to target the cancer-specific antigen.
+After modification, the TCR-T cells are grown and multiplied to large numbers, creating a significant population of ALK-specific TCR-T cells that are now programmed to precisely target this cancer-specific antigen.

 04